kaleabteweld/EventScouts/readme.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your **.env file on /api/.env**

 `INFURA_URL`  This variable specifies the URL of the Infura node used for interacting with the Ethereum blockchain.
 In this case, it's set to a local Ganache instance running on http://127.0.0.1:7545.